 About

 We are a globally distributed organization working on improving equity in science education.
-As we enter the Anthropocene, a geologic epoch where humans overwhelming impact Earth system processes, it is critically important that we train responsible planetary stewards.
-This needs to be done at all levels and educational settings, from the formal classroom to informal learning events.
+As we grapple with accelerating global changes, it is critically important that we train responsible planetary stewards.
+This needs to be done at all levels and educational settings, from the formal classroom to informal learning environments.
 Digital technologies are some of the most impactful ways of improving science education universally, when done right.
-Coupled with game-based learning, role-playing, place-based learning, and other experiential modes of learning, we are working to transform science education to better meet the challenges of the 21st century.
+Coupled with project-based learning, game-based learning, place-based learning, and other experiential approaches, we are working to transform science education to better meet the challenges of the 21st century.

-We are currently working on three major projects: 1) Greenworks, a global capacity-building network for teachers and students working on local environmental stewardship projects, 2) Sustainable States, a role-playing and board game for training teachers and students in game-based learning and 3) Agavi, a digital science learning platform for low-resource areas.
+Our major projects include: 1) Greenworks, a global science, technology, and society (STS) research and development network for teachers, students, and communities working on local environmental stewardship projects, 2) Agavi, a digital science learning platform for low-resource areas, and 3) Sustainable States, a role-playing and board game for training teachers and students in game-based learning.
 We also work on experimental projects in science outreach and toursim and talk with science educators via our Global.Science podcast.

 Science Voices was founded in 2019 by Dr. Lev Horodyskyj, who spent nearly a decade working on digital astrobiology and sustainability learning at Arizona State University.
 Science Voices builds on that work by taking it global and working with communities that couldn’t utilize the high concept resources that were developed due to limitations in bandwidth, power, or funds.
 Prior to his time at ASU, he completed a PhD in geosciences and astrobiology.